Urban rail transit in China: History

 Several Chinese cities had urban electric tramways in the early 20th century, most of which were dismantled in the 1950s–1970s.
 The only surviving tramways are in Dalian (Dairen) and Changchun (see trams in Dalian and trams in Changchun).
 Nanjing (Nanking) had an urban railway from 1907 to 1958.

 The first subway in China was built in Beijing in 1969 (but it was only handed to civilian control in 1981 and trial operations ended later in the same year; before which credentials were required).
 The Tianjin Metro followed in 1984.
 The MTR Corporation Limited from across the border in Hong Kong has investment, consulting and management stakes in the rapid transit systems of several mainland Chinese cities (having completed their first section of subway and entered into revenue operation in 1979 in New Kowloon, at the time when the territory was under British rule).

 The rapid growth of the Chinese economy since the 1980s has created a huge surge in demand for urban transport.
 This prompted cities across China to pursue and draft proposals for subway networks, with Shanghai and Guangzhou opening their first sections of subway in the 1990s, inspiring more cities to propose subway networks.
 In 1995, the Central Government, alarmed by the high cost and financial debt from these ambitious subway plans, put out a "notice on the suspension of approval of urban underground rapid rail transit projects" barring new subway systems outside of Beijing, Tianjin, Guangzhou and Shanghai from being built.
 At the time Nanjing, Wuhan, Chongqing, Dalian and Shenzhen had advanced proposals waiting to be approved.
 Wuhan, Chongqing, Dalian managed to circumvent the moratorium on subway construction by constructing and opening lower cost elevated lines, light metros, and monorails in the early 2000s.
+Changchun was the first city constructing real light rail system in China, which began operation in 2002.
+Its first transit line, Line 3, is a light rail line not fully grade separated, still having four level crossings as of 2023.
+It's also the only rapid transit system combined light rail and rapid transit lines in China, which can directly transfer to each other.

 Rapid urbanization of China led to severe congestion and pollution in urban areas leading to the suspension being lifted.
 Initially, light metro lines using small profile and shorter rolling stock were constructed to reduce costs.
 It was assumed that as ridership grows the line will operate trains at a low headway to increase capacity.
-This design paradigm was known in China as "small groups, high density" operation.
+This design paradigm was known in China as "small rolling stock, high density" operation.
 However, after a few years operating, many of these lines such as Guangzhou Metro Line 3, Line 6, Shanghai Metro Line 6, and Line 8 were severely overcapacity.
 Guangzhou Metro Line 3 was able to reconfigure from 3-car trains into 6-car trains to slightly relieve overcapacity.
 This led many cities such as Beijing, Guangzhou, Wuhan and Chengdu to use higher capacity designs on newer lines.